 European Union (EU) nationals

 EU nationals, the EEA or Switzerland, and their family members are no longer required to obtain both a work permit and a residence visa to work in the Czech Republic, regardless of whether they are employed by a local or foreign company.
 EU citizens may stay temporarily in the Czech Republic, without any permit, on the basis of a passport or an identity card.
 Under the Foreigners Act, if their intended stay is longer than 30 days, foreigners are required within 30 days of arrival to report their presence to the office of the Foreign Police responsible for the area in which they are staying.
-If they intend to stay in the Czech Republic for longer than three months, they can request a certificate of temporary residence or after 5 years of continuous residence in the Czech Republic (2 years continuous residence applies to EU citizens who are family members of the Czech citizen who has permanent residence address in the Czech Republic or the family member of the other EU citizen who has permanent residence in the Czech Republic) a permanent residence permit.
+If they intend to stay in the Czech Republic for longer than 3 months, they can request a certificate of temporary residence or after 5 years of continuous residence in the Czech Republic (2 years continuous residence applies to EU citizens who are family members of the Czech citizen who has permanent residence address in the Czech Republic or the family member of the other EU citizen who has permanent residence in the Czech Republic) a permanent residence permit.

-The green card was abolished during 2014 as a result of implementation of Directive 2011/98/EU on a single application procedure for as single permit for third country/territory nationals to reside and work in the territory of a Member State and was replaced by new dual document – i.e. the employee card.
+The green card was abolished during 2014 as a result of implementation of Directive 2011/98/EU on a single application procedure for as single permit for third country/jurisdiction nationals to reside and work in the territory of a Member State and was replaced by new dual document – i.e. the employee card.

-In addition to Czech domestic arrangements that provide relief from international double taxation, the Czech Republic has also entered into double taxation treaties with more than 80 countries/territories to prevent double taxation and allow cooperation between the Czech Republic and overseas tax authorities in enforcing their respective tax laws.
+In addition to Czech domestic arrangements that provide relief from international double taxation, the Czech Republic has also entered into double taxation treaties with more than 80 countries/jurisdictions to prevent double taxation and allow cooperation between the Czech Republic and overseas tax authorities in enforcing their respective tax laws.

 There is the potential that a permanent establishment could be created as a result of longer-term activities of extended business travelers, but this would be dependent on the type of services performed, the length of stay in the Czech Republic, the structure under which the extended business travelers work in the Czech Republic, and the level of authority the employees have.